-These graduate students complete supervised practice hours within healthcare or community-based settings that qualify them to take the registration exam to become a registered dietitian.
-Students may pursue either the thesis or non-thesis option.
+In the Dietetic Internship you'll complete supervised practice hours within healthcare or community-based settings that qualify you to take the registration exam to become a registered dietitian.
+You may pursue either the thesis or non-thesis option.

 Student research training spans the basic, clinical and applied sciences.
 Research experiences, courses, internships, certificates, and certifications prepare students for careers in:

-Our faculty and students have interdisciplinary perspectives involving:
+Our faculty and students have interdisciplinary concentrations involving:

 Courses are offered in traditional classroom settings and a growing number of courses and programs are offered in online and distance education formats.
 The School Nutrition Director Certification Program is fully online.

 More than 90% of our full-time graduate students are awarded financial aid and work alongside our faculty conducting research, providing nutrition interventions in community settings, and teaching undergraduate courses.